 In late medieval and early modern Europe, a central dimension of timekeeping was its ‘publicness’: clock time was essentially, and explicitly, a public concept.
 Clock

 In Walden, Henry David Thoreau wrote, Time is but the stream I go a-fishing in.
 I drink at it; but while I drink I see

-The factual (or fact) dimension is about drawing a distinction that allows an observer to indicate one thing while ignoring something else.
-Sometimes Luhmann (or
+The fact (or factual) dimension is about drawing a distinction that allows an observer to indicate (intend or make a selection from a surplus of